-The Board of County Commissioners of Champaign County offers support and acknowledges changes in the Greater Region Transportation Coordination Plan to the local unmet needs for Champaign County.
+The Board of County Commissioners of Darke County offers support and acknowledges changes in the Greater Region Transportation Coordination Plan to the local unmet needs for Darke County.

-As part of the annual plan review process, Champaign County Transportation Coordination Planning Committee met and reviewed the unmet transportation needs.
-The existing unmet needs for Champaign County were drafted in 2018 for inclusion in the Greater Region Transportation Coordination Plan.
-Unmet needs had not been revisited at the local level since that time.
-The Champaign County Transportation Coordination Planning Committee determined during their review that some original needs should be revised, removed, and/or new needs added to be more reflective of the local environment.
-These changes will allow Champaign County to focus on improving services and becoming more aligned with the Greater Region.
+As part of the annual plan review process, Darke County Transportation Coordination Planning Committee met and reviewed the unmet transportation needs.
+The existing unmet needs for Darke County were drafted in 2018 for inclusion in the Greater Region Transportation Coordination Plan.
+Unmet needs are revisited at the local level annually.
+The Darke County Transportation Coordination Planning Committee determined during their review that some original needs should be revised, removed, and/or new needs added to be more reflective of the local environment.
+These changes will allow Darke County to focus on improving services and becoming more aligned with the Greater Region.

-Champaign County requests that the updated needs be incorporated by MVRPC, as the Regional Coordinating Agency, as you complete the 2021 Greater Region Transportation Coordination Plan update.
+Darke County requests that the updated needs be incorporated by MVRPC, as the Regional Coordinating Agency, as you complete the 2022 Greater Region Transportation Coordination Plan update.

-Champaign County is committed to continued investment in regional transportation coordination in order to move the Greater Region forward and increase access in mobility.
+Darke County is committed to continued investment in regional transportation coordination in order to move the Greater Region forward and increase access in mobility.

-Sincerely.
+Sincerely,